Architecture¶

 Tower middleware stack¶

-Every LlmRequest flows through a chain of composable Tower layers.
-The proxy builds the full stack; library users can assemble any subset.
+When the tower feature is enabled, every request flows through a chain of composable Tower layers.
+The proxy builds the full stack; library users assemble any subset they need.

 graph LR